flanksource/docs/docs/reference/checks/cloudwatch.md

 ## <img src='https://raw.githubusercontent.com/flanksource/flanksource-ui/main/src/icons/cloudwatch.svg' style='height: 32px'/> CloudWatch

-This checks Cloudwatch for all the Active alarms and responses with the coresponding reasons for each.
+This checks Cloudwatch for all the Active alarms and responses with the corresponding reasons for each.

 ??? example
      ```yaml